joshtynjala/actionscript-3.0-developers-guide/networking-and-communication/using-the-external-api/external-api-requirements-and-advantages.md

   much more flexibility than `fscommand()`.

-- You can pass various data types (such as Boolean, Number, and String); you aren’t limited to String parameters.
+- You can pass various data types (such as Boolean, Number, and String); you aren't limited to String parameters.

 - You can receive the value of a call, and that value returns immediately to ActionScript (as the return value of the call you make).